tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The client MUST NOT perform the Offset Retrieving Procedure ({{offset-retrieving}}) while the Upload Transfer Procedures ({{upload-transfer}}) is in progress.

-If the server has resources allocated for this token, it MUST send back a `204 (No Content)` response with a header `Upload-Offset` which indicates the resumption offset for the client.
+If the server considers the upload associated with this token active, it MUST send back a `204 (No Content)` response with a header `Upload-Offset` which indicates the resumption offset for the client.

 The offset MUST be accepted by a subsequent Upload Transfer Procedure ({{upload-transfer}}).
 Due to network delay and reordering, the server might still be receiving data from an ongoing transfer for the same token, which in the client perspective has failed.
 The server MAY terminate any transfers for the same token before sending the response by abruptly terminating the HTTP connection or stream.
 Alternatively, the server MAY keep the ongoing transfer alive but ignore further bytes received past the offset.

 The response SHOULD include `Cache-Control: no-store` header to prevent HTTP caching.

-If the server has no record of this token, it MUST respond with `404 (Not Found)` status code.
+If the server does not consider the upload associated with this token active, it MUST respond with `404 (Not Found)` status code.

 The client MUST NOT start more than one Upload Transfer Procedures ({{upload-transfer}}) based on the resumption offset from a single Offset Retrieving Procedure ({{offset-retrieving}}).